di-sukharev/chat/README.md

-### Chat with friends
+### Chat with friends 💬🙌

-Here we will have instructions and protocols
+Just pull chat.md, write your message, try to pull/push, solve conlicts, and wait for answer.

+Write me an email to dima@sukharev.io to get an invite :0